 Saturday 17 June Civic Day event.
-Afternoon walk in central Ealing to be conducted by Daffyd Wyn Phillips, Blue Badge Guide.
+2.00 – Afternoon walk in central Ealing to be conducted by Daffyd Wyn Phillips, Blue Badge Guide.
 Meet at Haven Green south of Haven Green Court.

 Saturday 16 and Sunday 17 September Open House London

 Thursday 9 November 7.30 Annual Award Ceremony Steve Pound MP will present the awards.
 Haven Green Baptist Church, Castlebar Road, Ealing, London W5 2UP

 The Society holds a number of regular events during the year.
 Most events are held in the Town Hall.
 The web site will be updated as soon as the dates and details are known.